Configuration

 url = "https://meta.pkgforge.dev/bincache/x86_64-Linux.sdb.zstd"

-# Enable or disable desktop integration for installed packages
+# Enables desktop integration for packages from this repository.

 desktop_integration = false